 Home Equity Investment (HEI)

 Point offers a Home Equity Investment where homeowners with a wide range of credit scores can get access to their equity without monthly payments.
-There are no income requirements, and you don't need perfect credit to qualify.
+Qualifying for a home equity investment is generally easier than getting approved for a home equity line of credit (HELOC) or home equity loan; the minimum credit score requirement is 500, and there are no income or DTI requirements to qualify.
 In exchange for an upfront lump sum of cash, homeowners share in their home’s appreciation with Point.

 Personal loans